ipython-books/python-for-newbies/Guide.md

 ### Part 1: setting up your computer

-The first three lessons cover three essential tools:

-* The **command-line interface**: you can hardly avoid it when you learn to program.
+* **Lesson 1: using the command-line interface**.
+You can hardly avoid it when you learn to program.
-* **Conda**: not strictly required, this program will make your life easier when you'll install Python packages.
+* **Lesson 2: installing Python with conda**.
+Not strictly required, conda will make your life easier when you'll install Python packages.
-* The **IPython notebook**: this tool makes programming more accessible.

-Part 2 assumes knowledge of these three tools.

-Lessons 4 and 5 are for those who want to learn best coding practices, by using a text editor and a version control system.
-If you want to get more quickly to actual Python programming, you can skip them on first reading and go directly to part 2.

-* Lesson 1: using the command-line interface
-* Lesson 2: installing Python with conda
-* Lesson 3: coding in your browser with the IPython notebook
+* **Lesson 3: coding in your browser with the IPython notebook**.
+This tool makes programming more accessible.
-* Lesson 4: using a text editor
+* **Lesson 4: using a text editor** (optional).
+Read this to learn best coding practices.
+You may skip this on first reading.
-* Lesson 5: saving your code with Git
+* **Lesson 5: saving your code with Git** (optional).
+Read this to learn best coding practices.
+You may skip this on first reading.

 ### Part 2: learning Python